Upgrading to a Master Electrician License in Utah

 Experience & Education Requirements

 - Route 1 (Experience-Based): Document 8,000 hours of work experience as a licensed Journeyman Electrician.
-This is the most common path, representing roughly four years of full-time work after achieving your journeyman license.

-- Route 3 (Engineering Degree + Experience): Hold a bachelor’s or master’s degree in electrical engineering from an EAC/ABET accredited program and document 2,000 hours of experience as a licensed Apprentice Electrician.
+- Route 3 (Engineering Degree + Experience): Hold a bachelor’s or master’s degree in electrical engineering from an EAC/ABET accredited program and document 2,000 hours of apprentice experience.

-Conquering the PSI Exam
+Conquering the Prov Exam

 Maintaining Your Master Status: Renewal and Continuing Education